pyodide/pyodide/docs/core.md

 // ...
 [SNIP]
 ```

 4. The finally block.
 Here we will clear all the variables we declared at the top.
 Do not clear the arguments!
 They are borrowed.
-According to the standard Python function calling convention, the calling code will clear them for you.
+According to the standard Python function calling convention, they are the responsibility of the calling code.
 ```
   success = true;
 finally: